 April 2014 – Client facing life in prison found not guilty: A Fulton County jury returned a verdict of not guilty on all counts for a client facing life in prison on charges of Malice Murder, two counts of Felony Murder, Aggravated Assault, Possession of a Firearm during the commission of a felony, and attempted sale of drugs.
 In a case that centered on the issue of self-defense, John Garland and Kristen Novay were able to obtain key rulings from the court to exclude irrelevant and prejudicial evidence, eventually leading to the dismissal of one of the Felony Murder counts as well as the Drug count before the case ever went to the Jury.
-During cross examination of the State’s key witnesses Mr. Garland and Ms. Novay were able to demonstrate the contradictions and inherent unreliability of the State’s claims.
+During the cross-examination of the State’s key witnesses, Mr. Garland and Ms. Novay were able to demonstrate the contradictions and inherent unreliability of the State’s claims.
 Furthermore, Ms. Novay and Mr. Garland were able to locate, subpoena and bring to the stand a police officer who provided testimony that further undermined the credibility of the State’s claims.
 After over 24hrs of deliberations the Jury returned a verdict of not guilty on all counts.

 February 2014 - Probation for alleged ringleader in APS cheating case: John, along with Don Samuel, represented the former principal of Parks Middle School in the Atlanta Public Schools case brought by the Fulton County District Attorney’s Office.
 John’s client was alleged to have been one the ringleaders in a multi-year, multi-defendant RICO conspiracy to systematically cheat and change answers on the Criterion-Referenced Competency Tests (CRCT) of Atlanta Public School students.
 John, along with counsel for the co-defendants, challenged the constitutionality of the investigative process.
 John and Don were able to resolve their client’s case without any conviction, as well as avoiding jail time and serving only 5 years on probation.

-January 2013 - Georgia Supreme Court holds government wiretapping procedure unlawful: As reported in the Atlanta Journal-Constitution, the Daily Report, and Atlanta's local National Public Radio affiliate WABE, the Georgia Supreme Court held a government wiretapping procedure was unlawful and ruled to suppresses wiretap evidence in a Gwinnett County ecstasy trafficking prosecution.
+January 2013 - Georgia Supreme Court holds government wiretapping procedure unlawful: As reported in the Atlanta Journal-Constitution, the Daily Report, and Atlanta's local National Public Radio affiliate WABE, the Georgia Supreme Court held a government wiretapping procedure was unlawful and ruled to suppress wiretap evidence in a Gwinnett County ecstasy trafficking prosecution.
 John Garland argued the case to the Supreme Court for all three defendants, including his client.
-In a unanimous decision the Court held that a Gwinnett County judge may not issue a wiretap order that allows the police to wiretap cell phones absent proof that the cell phone was used in Gwinnett County, or that the calls would be monitored in Gwinnett County.
+In a unanimous decision, the Court held that a Gwinnett County judge may not issue a wiretap order that allows the police to wiretap cell phones absent proof that the cell phone was used in Gwinnett County, or that the calls would be monitored in Gwinnett County.
 The Gwinnett County District Attorney's office dismissed all charges pending against Mr. Garland's client.

-November 2010 - Charges dropped against mix-tape DJ: John represented Atlanta-based Hip-Hop deejay, on RICO charges arising out of allegations that he produced mix-tapes without the proper authorization from the artists and labels.
+November 2010 - Charges dropped against mix-tape DJ: John represented Atlanta-based Hip-Hop deejay, on RICO charges arising out of allegations that he produced mix tapes without the proper authorization from the artists and labels.
 John was able to negotiate a resolution that resulted in the State dropping all charges against his client.

 June 2010 - Child molestation charges dropped: John represented a father in Cherokee County who was accused of sexually molesting his daughter.
 After John developed the many factual inconsistencies and impossibilities in the daughter’s allegations, the Cherokee County District Attorney’s office declined to prosecute the case.